plashenkov/vue-i18n-mini/README.md

 The `defaultLang` and `langData` options are required.

 The `defaultLang` will be used if no better languages found to meet user's preferences.
-Also, when using prefixes in URL,

 The `fallbackLang` is a language to use if translations in current language are not available.
-If not set, fallback does not happen.
+If not set, fallback does not occur.

 `langData` contains all the available messages.
 Actually, **it's recommended to lazy-load translations** instead of including them directly.
 In this case, they will be loaded only when